wechto/paper/README.md

 🔹 [User-Interactive Offline Reinforcement Learning](https://arxiv.org/pdf/2205.10629.pdf) :fire: :fire:

-We propose an algorithm that allows the user to tune this hyperparameter (the proximity of the learned policy to the original policy) at runtime, thereby overcoming both of the above mentioned issues simultaneously.
+LION: We propose an algorithm that allows the user to tune this hyperparameter (the proximity of the learned policy to the original policy) at runtime, thereby overcoming both of the above mentioned issues simultaneously.

 🔹 [CONFIDENCE-CONDITIONED VALUE FUNCTIONS FOR OFFLINE REINFORCEMENT LEARNING](https://openreview.net/pdf?id=Zeb5mTuqT5)